olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

   ```
   In this case, the communicator is named MPI_COMM_WORLD.
 This function returns the size of the communicator which us equal to the number of ranks.

-* Next get the rank number of each process from  communicator.
+* Next get the rank number of each process from the communicator.

   This is also done with an MPI function:
   ```